Suimon (SUIMON) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Suimon Historical Price

-According to the latest data gathered on Suimon live price page, the current price of Suimon is 0.00060738USD.
-The circulating supply of Suimon(SUIMON) is 1.00B SUIMON , giving it a market capitalization of $607.38K.
+According to the latest data gathered on Suimon live price page, the current price of Suimon is 0USD.
+The circulating supply of Suimon(SUIMON) is 1.00B SUIMON , giving it a market capitalization of $695.25K.

 In the past month, Suimon has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that SUIMON could witness further price changes in the near future.